Home Food Science Can You Eat Catfish? Top Edible Species and Nutrition Guide

 • chucklehead

 Blue cat, however, could be considered a misnomer simply because channel cats are often confused with another species, Ictaluris furcatus, or blue catfish.
-The two look very similar and can have similar coloration, but blue cats don’t have the small black spots down their sides characteristic of channel cat.
+The two look very similar and can have similar coloration, but blue cats don’t have the small black spots down their sides characteristic of the channel cat.

 rendering of channel catfish showing spots along dorsum